bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 As we see, the two teams are fundamentally different.
 The regression settles on a conventional 3-5-2 formation, with familiar faces such as Vardy, Lundstram and De Bruyne, which were in fact the three most selected players in GW 18.
 A great performance against Aston Villa in round 17 paired with a supposedly managable home match against Watford supports the addition of Lundstram's teammates Fleck and Stevens.
 Vardy and Maddison will hope to shorten the Liverpool lead, while Maupay needs to bounce back from a disappointing home performance against Sheffield United on Saturday.
 A slightly weaker opponent is likely what gives De Bruyne the edge as captain over Mohamed Salah.
 The price of the team leaves a comfortable £20.5m for filling up the four spots on the sideline.

 The neural network has opted for a refreshing 5-2-3 formation, with large emphasis on Sheffield and Villa defenders.
 Doherty and Neves will face a tough task in Pep Guadiola's men on Thursday, while Christian Benteke is still waiting for his first goal of the 19/20 season.
-Trusted by the net with the captain's band, Abraham should have plenty of chances to reignite his old scoring form against the most conceding team of the Premier League season so far.
+Trusted with the captain's band, Abraham should have plenty of chances to reignite his old scoring form against the most conceding team of the Premier League season so far.
 Notably, all players but Martinelli have home matches, which could indicate a substantial preference for this by the model.
 Finally, despite boasting a rather speculative team, the model remains financially sober and leaves plenty of room in the budget for some decent benchwarmers.

 ## Next steps